Tennine2077/Awesome-Dichotomous-Image-Segmentation/README.md

 ```
 ❗2026/03/05 Change a paper from ArXiv to CVPR2026 'High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy'
+2026/03/05 Change a paper from ArXiv to ICLR 'S3OD: Towards Generalizable Salient Object Detection with Synthetic Data'
 2025/11/19 Add a Non-Promptable paper on ArXiv 'S3OD: Towards Generalizable Salient Object Detection with Synthetic Data'
 2025/10/24 Add a Promptable paper on ArXiv 'M2N2V2: Multi-Modal Unsupervised and Training-free Interactive Segmentation'
 2025/09/15 Add a Promptable paper on ArXiv 'SAM2-UNeXT: An Improved High-Resolution Baseline for Adapting Foundation Models to Downstream Segmentation Tasks'